Teaching Children the Gospel

 Publisher: New Growth Press, 2015

-Why we love it: I've written an article for Christianity Today on the usefulness of this book in equipping young children to protect themselves from the potential of sexual abuse.
+Why we love it: I've written an article on the usefulness of this book in equipping young children to protect themselves from potential sexual abuse.
 The book is recommended for children ages 2 to 8 and it gives needed guidance to parents in discussing sensitive topics with children--like private parts, inappropriate touches, and secrets--without losing the important message that our bodies are beautiful and good creations of God.

 SEEDS OF FAITH CDs and DVDs